Develop Your Book Idea

 4-Day Writing Course

-Join novelist Natalie Young (tutor) and a guest speaker (Carol Rifka Brunt confirmed for the May course) to turn an idea from a kernel in your mind to something fully formed.
+Join novelist Natalie Young (tutor) and a guest speaker (Carol Rifka Brunt, May & Adharanand Finn , August ) to turn an idea from a kernel in your mind to something fully formed.
 Suitable for writers of any level of experience, or none.
 45 mins 1-2-1 tutorial on work in progress with Natalie.

 Open both to those who live locally and those who want to stay with us.
 Max 12 participants.
 8 residential spaces.